I love that post about the entrance to one’s home! However, I have just one little problem.

-You open the front door and now you are in the living room.
-My husband and I just purchased this home and love it otherwise.
+You open the front door, and now you are in the living room.
+My husband and I just purchased this home and loved it otherwise.
 It’s a darling cape built in the 1930s.
-Oodles of charm, but at only 950 sq feet, it is pretty small.
-The living room is downright tiny!
+Oodles of charm, but at only 950 sq feet, it is pretty tiny.
+The living room is downright little!

 In answer to your question: Who builds a house with no foyer entry?
 A lot of builders do this.

 Why?
-The only answer I can think of, is because they can.
-Unless there are some substantial structural issues requiring load bearing beams; it’s far cheaper to put up a house without walls, than a house with walls.
+The only answer I can think of is because they can.
+Unless some substantial structural issues require load-bearing beams, it’s far cheaper to put up a house without walls than a house with walls.
 That might be why; not sure.

 But before we go any further…

-Over the years, I’ve seen some variation of this situation of not having a real entrance into the home, a number of times.
+Over the years, I’ve seen some variation of this situation of not having a real entrance into the home, not infrequently.
 Most of the time, these were interior design consultations, not full-fledged clients.